This years theme is: Grandma's Kitchen

 Fill in the entry form with all the information requested.
 One name on each entry form – entry forms are available on the website or at the office.

-Tags must be PICKED UP at the office by Aug 28/19 .
+Tags must be PICKED UP at the office by September 1/22 .
 THEY WILL NOT BE MAILED.
+If not picked up by 4pm on September 1, they will be available in the Homecraft Building between 6:30 and 9:30.

 You must have a tag for each exhibit -- it is best to order a tag for every section you think you might enter.
 If you do not use all of them, that is okay.

-Bring your exhibit with the tag attached to the Homecraft building on the fairgrounds on Thursday, September 29th ,between 7:00p.m. & 9:30 p.m.
+Bring your exhibit with the tag attached to the Homecraft building on the fairgrounds on Thursday, September 1st, between 6:30p.m. & 9:30 p.m.
 ONLY.

 Entries on this page require tags